theigorp/beginnerprojects/README.md

 # beginnerprojects
-Just some projects i made when i was really bored.I have no idea how this works :D
+Just some projects i made when i was starting to program.
+99% of them are in C. BTW i have no idea how GitHub works :D